qmk/qmk_firmware/keyboards/ergodox/readme.md

 ## More technical: compile an existing keymap, or create your own totally custom firmware by editing the source files.

 This requires a little bit of familiarity with coding.
-If you are just compiling and existing keymap and don't want to create your own, you can skip step 4, 5 and 8.
+If you are just compiling an existing keymap and don't want to create your own, you can skip step 4, 5 and 8.

 1. Go to https://github.com/jackhumbert/qmk_firmware and read the readme at the base of this repository, top to bottom.
 Then come back here :)
 2. Clone the repository (download it)